TheExGenesis/TheExGeneisis/index.md

 Hi I'm xiqo, and this is home.

+My life is about pulling multi-armed bandits.
+I shuffle on the dancefloor until others are ready to join in.

-I _aggressively dig_ the universe, this world, and human experience so I'm spending every moment of my life deliberately building a grand theory of everything.
-Because of that I'm into memes, art, geopolitics, complex systems, computer science, in that order.
-Something tells me I won't be done before I'm too old but by then I'll have stories to tell the grandkids and isn't that what being a person is all about anyway?
+Deliberately building a grand theory of everything.
+Into memes, art, geopolitics, complex systems, computer science, in that order.
+It's a striving thing, not a goal.

 There's a blog here as well, you can see all my posts [here](blog.html).
 I recommend taking a look at these, if you're new: